niklasberglund/open-chinese-dictionary-proposal/README.md

 ### Technical contributions
 The API is one step towards encouraging technical contributions - it enables developers to create technical contributions such as frameworks, tools, different kinds of integrations.

+## Challenges
+### Moderating contributions
+We'd need a small group of people who want to help moderating dictionary contributions on a regular basis.

+### Development effort
+The infrastructure behind this dictionary proposal requires quite a big development effort.
+Would be good if there are two or three developers sharing the workload.

+### Bandwidth
+Distribution of exports might consume a lot of bandwidth.
+Could perhaps be solved by hosting on GitHub.